rimorin/ministry-mapper/README.md

 - Initial migration work of the territory data.
 Territory servants will have to take some time to enter their entire territory details into the system.
 - Internet dependency.
 Requires publishers to use their internet capable phones/tablets to use.
 System may not be applicable for countries where internet access is not readily available.
 - Slight learning curve.
 Elderly and non tech-savvy publishers may have to overcome the challenge of transiting from paper/pen to the use of a computing device to update territory records.
 - Currently optimised for countries where territories are mostly apartments/flats.
-(Landed/House features can be included in future versions).

 ### Usage

+Configuration is done using a seperate [administration module](https://github.com/rimorin/ministry-mapper-admin).

-  1. Create account using the [administration module](https://github.com/rimorin/ministry-mapper-admin).
+  1. Create account
-  2. Configure user claims
+  2. Configure user roles
-  3. Configure congregation object in firebase rtdb path, /congregations.
-[Sample here](https://github.com/rimorin/ministry-mapper/blob/master/template.json).
+  3. Configure congregation
-  4. Access domain/code to begin administering.
+  4. Access url, https://your_domain/congregation_code to begin administering.

 ### Deployment